ANZUK Supply Platoon

 • BL 8-inch Mk VII naval gun.

-Most of the Quick Loading (QF) ammunition types consisted of single-piece ammunition, which had the projectile mounted in a brass case which held the propellant charge.
-QF cases had a limited life and could usually only be cleaned and reloaded with Cordite charges, up to a maximum of six times before requiring disposal.
+Most Quick Loading (QF) ammunition types comprised single-piece rounds, with the projectile mounted in a brass case containing the propellant charge.
+These QF cases had a limited lifespan, typically allowing for cleaning and reloading with Cordite charges up to six times before they had to be discarded.

 220px-BL6inchGunCartridgeMkIII23lb